 For security reasons, an application is embedded in the Intranet pages using IFRAME.
 IFRAME loads the URL specified when registering the application.
 If the application was uploaded as an archive, the URL is obtained from the Bitrix website.

-To save a user the trouble of logging in again in IFRAME, a special authentication code is passed on the URL (using the OAuth authentication server).
+To save a user the trouble of logging in again to IFRAME, a special authentication code is passed on the URL (using the OAuth authentication server).

 To use REST or other features in a client side script, include the JS Library.
 Applications of the second kind can use REST at server side, because the authentication key will be passed on to the entry point (or installer) as the POST parameters AUTH_ID and AUTH_EXPIRES.